aherrera2001/link-in-bio/README.md

 # How to Run
 1. Clone or download this repository.
-2. Open `index.html` in your web browser—no installation or build steps needed.
+2. Open `index.html` in your web browser, no installation or build steps needed.